Nepherhotep/terevaka/README.md

 Installation
 ---------

-Copy (or clone, or submodule) terevaka into your moai directory.
+Copy (or clone, or submodule) terevaka into your moai application directory.
 Then just import
 ```local terevaka = require('terevaka/terevaka')```